Valérie Oka: Artwork

 Apart from her teaching, Valérie Oka's work mixes media in her creations: performances, installations, drawings, paintings, sculptures, furniture.
 Her work focuses on the foundations of human relationships: sexual and emotional intimacy, desire, violence, and communication.
 Her first exhibition in 1990 in London was followed by others in New York, Paris, Cologne, Beijing, Dakar, and Abdjan, as well as in Lagos and Brussels.

 Exhibitions

-The Progress of Love was a performance piece shown at the Dakar Bienniale, which also traveled to the Centre for Contemporary Art, Lagos, Nigeria, the Menil Collectionin Houston and the Pulitzer Foundation for the Arts in St. Louis.
+The Progress of Love was a performance piece shown at the Dakar Bienniale, which also traveled to the Centre for Contemporary Art, Lagos, Nigeria, the Menil Collection in Houston and the Pulitzer Foundation for the Arts in St. Louis.
 The installation examined the meaning of love in contemporary global society.

 Body Talk was a 2015 group exhibition, bringing together 6 artists, which highlighted the beauty of the human body, illustrated by several performances captured on video.
-Valérie Oka organized it around a provocative theme: "You think that because I'm black I fuck better?"In particular, she deployed a black mannequin in a cage with a swing and a giant phallus.
+Valérie Oka organized it around a provocative theme: "You think that because I'm black I fuck better?"
+In particular, she deployed a black mannequin in a cage with a swing and a giant phallus.